ckonst/onset-detect/README.md

 ### Setup

-Requires torch, torchaudio, librosa, mir-eval and all their dependencies:
+1. Requires torch, torchaudio, librosa, mir-eval and all their dependencies

-`pip install requirements.txt`
+    - `pip install requirements.txt`

-The data can be downloaded [here](https://www.dropbox.com/sh/sxbkcq7ulnmpdx1/AADaMk0guIlP87fsQIPemmSxa?dl=0), put the `osu/` folder in `dataset/` and run `extraction/extract_data.py`.
+2. The data can be downloaded [here](https://www.dropbox.com/sh/sxbkcq7ulnmpdx1/AADaMk0guIlP87fsQIPemmSxa?dl=0)
+    - Put the `osu/` folder in `dataset/` and run `extraction/extract_data.py`.

-This will create a similar folder structure under `dataset/extracted/`.
+    - This will create a similar folder structure under `dataset/extracted/`.

+3. Run `extraction/extract_features.py` to extract log mel spectrograms from the mp3s
+    - Each folder now has tensors saved as .pt files

-Now you can run `train.py` to train the model.
-The best scoring models will be saved in `model/trained_models/`.
+4. Now you can run `train.py` to train the model.
+    - The best scoring models will be saved in `model/trained_models/`.

 ### Model